Israel PM seeks immunity, buying time until after vote

 He received a boost last week when he easily defeated a senior Likud member in a primary election for the party leadership.
 The vote shored up his base, but he faces a much greater challenge going into the general elections.

-An opinion poll conducted this week by the iPanel and Midgam research firms found that 51 per cent of respondents oppose granting Netanyahu immunity, with 33 per cent in favour.
+An opinion poll conducted this week by the iPanel and Midgam research firms found that 51% of respondents oppose granting Netanyahu immunity, with 33% in favour.
 The poll questioned 507 people and had a margin of error of 4.4 percentage points.

 Netanyahu has been in power for more than a decade and is Israel's longest-serving leader.
 His refusal to make concessions to the Palestinians and his tough stance toward Iran have made him a hero of the political right, which regularly wins more than half the vote.